-Lange Nacht der Wissenschaften

-All the World's a Page How to Travel the World With Literature as it has been done for many years now, in 2019 the annual event was conceptualized by a group of graduate students and early-career literary scholars from Humboldt-Universität zu Berlin, Freie Universität, and the University of Oxford.
+SPOTLIGHT Lange Nacht der Wissenschaften All the World's a Page How to Travel the World With Literature This year, the Lange Nacht der Wissenschaften was an experimental event.
+Instead of being organized by students of the MA British Studies programme, as it has been done for many years now, in 2019 the annual event was conceptualized by a group of graduate students and early-career literary scholars from Humboldt-Universität zu Berlin, Freie Universität, and the University of Oxford.
 Under the supervision of Prof Stefano Evangelista and Prof Gesa Stedman, 13 scholars from 9 countries joined forces to explore the concept of Transnational Citizenship within the framework of the Oxford-Berlin Partnership.
 The master students of the centre joined the team on the night as volunteers, and were essential to the smooth running of the event.